- Discovery - how Statseeker is made aware of your network devices

 Automated grouping rules are applied during any Statseeker discovery or rewalk process (including the default 'daily' rewalk) and in this way, ensure that any changes to your network infrastructure are identified and accommodated without the need to manually update Statseeker.

-For details on implementing Automated Grouping rules, and a number of example rule configurations, see Grouping Devices, Interfaces, Users and Reports.
+For details on implementing Automated Grouping rules, and a number of example rule configurations, see Automated Grouping Rules.

 Viewing A Report